kitzberger/dragon_drop/README.md

 * `target` needs to be set to a array representing the target record.
 Currently only the array key `pid` is being used internally.
 * `override` contains the field modifications the newly created record will be updated with.
 For EXT:mask containers that's at least colPos=999 and the "parent field".

+In order for this extensions DataHandler hook to properly do its job 2 more attributes need to be specified:

+* `irreChildrenField`
+* `irreParentField`

 ### Compatibility with EXT:mask